 - Recommend your editor to other authors.
-Many authors’ groups have strict rules against self-promotion, so editors can’t share their business information there and often can’t even share articles that might be pertinent to the discussions.
+Many authors’ groups have strict rules against self-promotion, so editors can’t share their business information there.
+They often can’t even share articles that might be pertinent to the discussions.
 Help promote your editor by telling other authors who you’ve chosen for your editorial team and why.

 - Offer to serve as a reference.
 Potential clients sometimes want to email or speak with past clients (or at least to know that you have satisfied clients willing to do so).

 - If you have their permission, list your editors in the acknowledgment section of your book.
-Use broad language such as “thanks to my editorial and production team, John Doe and Mary Smith,” or check with the editors who performed the services first to discuss specific contributions and titles (developmental editing, editing, proofreading, and so on).
+Broad language such as “thanks to my editorial and production team, John Doe and Mary Smith” ensures you don’t misconstrue anyone’s role.
+If you want to be specific, talk with your editor about how to correctly attribute the type of work they did on your book (developmental editing, copyediting, proofreading, and so on).

 Some editors like being acknowledged anywhere and everywhere, and others prefer to stay in the background.
 If you would like to acknowledge your editor’s contributions, it’s so simple to ask first.
 Just as with the editorial feedback that goes into your manuscript, good communication between everyone involved makes all the difference.

 If you’re looking for a leg up writing books, I offer short-term coaching on story development and writing technique and long-term coaching from concept through editing.
-For manuscripts that are ready for editing, I specialize in comprehensive assessments (a coaching-size version of a manuscript critique) and substantive and line editing.
+For manuscripts that are ready for editing, I specialize in manuscript critiques, developmental editing, and line editing.